qualityshepherd/brine/posts/the_steep_mage.md

 The cemetery's Sentinel Crows have betrayed him.
 He will have company this night. **The Burning Faith** come to purge the site. **Veshra descendants** are here for their inheritance.
 And breaking the seal on Lady Veshra's coffin releases the **Grief Wraiths**, who do not discriminate.

+**The PCs approach  the cemetery gate.
+Two sellswords lean against the pillars, passing a flask.
+One mutters _"where is she?"_.
+They are puzzled at your arrival...**

 ### Factions

 **The Steep Mage:** (`Grave Rituals, Cursed in Verse, Wife's Tea Set`).
 Soft-spoken, exhausted and trapped in perpetual rhyme.
 He mumbles under his breath, sipping tea with dramatic pauses.